Yaba-android/yaba-frontend/README.md

 Yaba is a free eBook app written in Kotlin and Golang.
-All your digital books in one device free !
+All your digital books in one device for free !